Permit & Inspection Services

 Department of Permit & Inspection Services Reopening Plan

-Beginning July 6th, 2020, the Department of Permit and Inspection Services will re-open to the public on an appointment only basis.
+Since July 6th, 2020, the Department of Permit and Inspection Services has reopened to the public on an appointment only basis.
 Please call 851-4949 or 851-5527 to schedule an in-person appointment at city hall.
 Appointments can be made for the following divisions within the department:

 - Plan Review

 - Multiple Dwellings

 - Fuel Devices